rustyphp/lumen-generator/README.md

 $router->delete('/model/{id}',            'ModelController@destroy');
 ```

-You can add all routes to your web.php using -a option in the bilibo:lumen:ctrls command.
+You can add all routes to your web.php using -a option in the lumen:ctrls command.

 ## License